Alexamk/RREFinder/README.md

 ## Installation guide:

-Install the included conda environment with "conda env create -f RREfinder.yml"
+Install the included conda environment with `conda env create -f RREfinder.yml`.

 At this point you can already run RREFinder in precision mode.
 Use python RRE.py with -m precision or --mode precision to do so.

 For exploratory mode, four more steps are necessary to use all functionalities of the HHSuite.
-These are accomplished by running the ''setup_RRE_exploratory.py'' script in the activated environment for conda-style installations.
+These are accomplished by running the `setup_RRE_exploratory.py` script in the activated environment for conda-style installations.

 In detail: